calvinfo/socket-ntp/README.md

 socket-ntp-krcmod
 ==========

 NTP Sync using Socket.io.
-Allows you to sync clients against a server.
+Provides current time on webserver as well as the client offset from the webserver.

 My take on Calvin French-Owen (calvinfo)'s concise socket-ntp.
-Can be used as a drop in replacement.
+Can be used as a drop-in replacement.

 I used the basic framework and made it needlessly more complicated :)